 DonorsChoose fulfills more than 250,000 projects every school year, reaching approximately 23 million K-12 students across the nation.
 More than half of these projects include items fulfilled by Amazon Business each year; everything from new robotics kits and the latest tablets, to more fundamental items like paper and art supplies.

 Amazon Business items that teachers request most

-While every classroom is unique, basic supplies such as wooden pencils, glue sticks and coloured pencils continue to be among the most-requested items on DonorsChoose from Amazon Business.
+While every classroom is unique, basic supplies such as wooden pencils, glue sticks and colored pencils continue to be among the most-requested items on DonorsChoose from Amazon Business.
 Teachers are also requesting items like the Kindle Fire, as well as more unique products and accessible devices like foldable, on-ear headphones that can make a huge difference in the classroom experience as well.